The Quack Scale lists Predatory Health Practitioners

 The etymological trail gets muddy if you go any further back than that, and quacksalver has been traced variously to kwakken (to fling or throw down) + zalver (person who cures with ointments), quacsalven (a term for home remedies, from the 1300s), and quaken (to quack or croak) + salf (salve).
 Taken figuratively, the kwakken and quaken origins imply someone peddling and boasting about their medical wares, legitimate or not—a little broader, but not too far off from the modern usage.

-The term is also broadly used as a slang term to refer to medical professionals, with no ill-intent intended.
+The term is also broadly used as a slang term, particularly in the U.K. to refer to medical professionals, with no ill-intent intended.
 For example,” Have you been to see the quack?”